EdHarty/Kris-Kringle/README.md

 [Go to the top](#table-of-contents)

 The main focus for this E-commerce store was to make it intuitive and easy to navigate.
-It lends itself to all shoppers in need of a gift for the friends or loved ones.
-Whether you are an organised or a last minute customer this store provides products that are suitable and relevant to Christmas.
+It lends itself to all shoppers in need of a gift for friends or loved ones.
+Whether you are an organised or a last minute shopper, this store provides products that are suitable and relevant to Christmas.

 <a name="strategy"></a>